 This is a schematic of our ear, can you spot the eardrum?
 It gets moved by sound pressure waves that come from a recorder, a clapper , drum or any sound producing source: car horn, our voice …

-From the eardrum some bony levers pass the movement on to the inner ear where it is processded to tickle the nerves in our cochlear and then our brain makes sense of all this.
+From the eardrum some bony levers pass the movement on to the inner ear to tickle the nerves in our cochlear and then our brain makes sense of all this.
 Enjoy the music!

-When you blow into the flute the air is directed through the wind way (B) which is the space between the body of the flute and the block (A).
-We used a cork that was cut away on one side as the block.
+When you blow into the flute the air goes through the wind way (B) which is the space between the body of the flute and the block (A).
+We used a cork with one side cut away .
 We pushed it into the plastic pipe and presto, you made a WIND WAY!

 The air stream then hits the LIP (C), it is the sharp edge cut into the pipe.
 The location of the wind way and the lip are important!